ItsElijahWood/digital-noticeboard/README.md

 # 📌 Digital Notice Board

-A 4K-optimized digital notice board built in Rust with raw TCP sockets.
-Fast, lightweight, and completely free to use.
+A 4K digital notice board built in Rust with raw TCP sockets.

 ---